Olivia Winters: 2007–12

 In April 2007, Dru was presumed dead when she fell off a cliff at a NVP photo shoot.
 A prayer vigil was held at Indigo, where memories were shared by family and friends.
-Olivia remembered what a precocious child Dru had been, and how she had showed her love for Liv when she donated needed bone marrow when Liv was once on her deathbed.
+Olivia remembered what a precocious child Dru had been, and how she had shown her love for Liv when she donated needed bone marrow when Liv was once on her deathbed.
 Sharon remembered her brutal honesty and her one-of-kind hats.
 Devon recalled that before Dru came into his life, no one had ever believed in him, and how she forced him through her love to believe in himself.
 Lily said Dru was the kind of woman who did it all - career and family, and was her role model.
 Neil believes Dru is still alive and he is not going to give up looking for her, called her loyal and passionate about life.

 In 2010, Lily went to visit Olivia in New York City while she was lecturing there for Doctors Without Borders, and returned to Genoa City with her.
 She was surprised to learn that Neil's current flame Karen Taylor was a former patient in New York City.

 She has then returned and is working at the hospital once again.
 She began treating Ashley Abbott in her pregnancy, but after some disagreements she has stopped treating her, but they are still good friends.
 She is now treating and supporting her niece, Lily Winters, during her fight against ovarian cancer.

 In February 2011, Olivia met with her cousin Justin Barber in Los Angeles, who told her about his wedding plans and invited her to stay for the ceremony.
 She ended up being one of the guests seeing Justin marrying Donna Logan, the mother of his son Marcus.
 Liv also had an odd run-in with business man Bill Spencer, who thought he knew her from somewhere else.

 She also returned to Genoa City that same year for Malcolm's wedding to Sofia Dupre, for the birth of Neil's son with Sofia, Moses Winters, and then again for Neil's wedding to Sofia.

 Olivia made additional appearances when she accompanied the Winters family, Cane Ashby and Jill Abbott to Provence, France, for Lily's second wedding with Cane.